top of page

 The park hosts a diverse range of mammals, including titi monkeys, sloths, coatis, and wild cats like the jaguarundi and ocelot.
 These animals are crucial to the ecosystem, contributing to seed dispersal and helping regulate insect and rodent populations.
 Their ability to thrive in the tropical rainforest highlights their remarkable adaptations to an ever-changing and varied environment.

-Reptiles and Amphibians:
+Reptiles and Amphibians

-Reptiles and amphibians are vital components of the ecosystem in Manuel Antonio National Park.
+Reptiles and amphibians are vital components of the ecosystem in Manuel Antonio Park.
 Among the reptiles, you'll find species like the American crocodile, green iguana, and various snakes, including boa constrictors and coral snakes.
 The amphibian population includes poison dart frogs, salamanders, and toads.
 These creatures are essential to the food web and serve as important indicators of the overall health of the environment.

 Manuel Antonio National Park is a true paradise for bird enthusiasts, with more than 180 species recorded within the park's limits.
 Some of the most notable birds include toucans, parrots, hummingbirds, and various waterfowl like herons and pelicans.
 These birds are crucial to the park's ecosystem, as they help with pollination, seed dispersal, and the regulation of insect and small animal populations.